datainquiry/pybottrader/README.md

   `buy` signal buys everything that it can with its available cash, and sells all its assets when receives a `sell` signal.
 This portfolio can be used for back-testing.
-- A strategy model, so the user of this library can implement it owns strategy.
-  The purpose of a strategy is to consume a data stream and produce BUY/SELL signals.
+- A strategy model, so the user of this library can implement it owns strategies (this is the purpose of this library).
+A strategy is built to consume a data stream, compute indicators, and produce BUY/SELL signals.
 - Traders, these are bots that based on a data stream, a strategy, and a portfolio, run the trading operations.
 Currently only a basic Trader is offered, useful for back-testing.

 Using this library looks like: